 As someone who has faced my fear of speaking up and has helped others do the same, here are four suggestions that can help those of you who may be a bit reticent about speaking in public.

 What does your audience need?
 What do you know that can help them succeed?
 When you are asked to present to a particular group, do your homework.

 Put your focus on the audience rather than on yourself.
 Your audience is far more concerned about themselves than anything you forget to say or don’t say as you intended to say it.

 I have been speaking for 40 years.
 Yet even now, I will practice for several hours before giving a 15-minute presentation.
 Public speaking can open a world of opportunities, but it does require work.

 All of us can benefit from watching others and from getting consistent feedback.
 I first gained confidence as a speaker by participating in Toastmasters.
 Toastmasters International provides mentors, models, step-by-step instruction and lots of feedback.
-Click on the link to find a club near you.

 Other than helping people become aware of speaking ‘potholes’ – such as frequent “ums” or other fillers – I don’t stress delivery when working with individuals who have high speaking anxiety.
 With sufficient practice, delivery generally takes care of itself.
 We all have something important to say.

 Here are two common structural patterns that can be used as containers for ideas:

 When sharing information, start by getting the attention of the audience.
 Always include why what you are going to say matters to them.